trance-mfv/notes/meetings/1on1/with-nazmul.md

     - Consider adding buffer time between meetings (e.g., 25 or 50 minute around the meeting time)

 - daily meeting: should we need the % of the work done? because it's not possible to track and daily meeting is not a good place to discuss the work done.

+## Bottlenecks:
+- QA: decides which tickets to release while Devs have to wait for the release, which is not a good practice, and violates continuous delivery principle.
+-